wulib-wustl-edu/goldenseal-docs/pages/samvera/developer_resources/customize_metadata/hyrax_1.0/other.md

 ---
 ## Creating a Default Deposit Agreement

-By default, Hyrax will ask you to accept a deposit agreement each time you upload a file.
+By default, Goldenseal will ask you to accept a deposit agreement each time you upload a file.
 You can make this implicit by having a passive agreement instead.
 To do this, change the `app/config/initializers/hyrax.rb` to:

 ``` ruby
   config.active_deposit_agreement_acceptance = false